Year One (film): Plot

-Zed is a disillusioned hunter in a primitive tribe, who yearns for a purpose.
-When the tribe learn he has eaten from the Tree of Knowledge, the shaman and tribe brute Marlak banish him.
+Zed is a disillusioned hunter in a primitive Stone Age tribe, who yearns for a purpose.
+When the tribe learn he has eaten from the Tree of Knowledge, hunter Marlak and the shaman banish him.
 Oh, a timid gatherer, reluctantly joins Zed on a journey to discover what the world has to offer, after Zed accidentally burns down the village.

-The duo encounter Cain and Abel.
+The duo encounter Cain and Abel in the Copper Age.
 Cain kills Abel with a boulder in an act of rage and tells Zed and Oh that they must escape with him or else they will be accused of killing Abel.

 Zed and Oh find out their love interests, Maya and Eema, from their tribe have been captured and sold into slavery.
 Trying to buy the girls' freedom, they end up being sold as slaves themselves, as Cain had been wanting to rid himself of the murder's witnesses.
 Whilst in transport, the slave caravan containing Oh, Zed, Maya, Eema and others from their tribe is attacked and overpowered by Sodomites.
 Zed and Oh escape and hide in the desert but lose track of the now Sodomite-led slave caravan.

 Still resolved to free the slaves and knowing the caravan's new destination, Zed and Oh pass by a mountain where they find Abraham about to kill his son Isaac.
 Zed stops them, telling Abraham that God sent him to do so.
-He takes them to his Hebrew village and tells them about the cities of Sodom and Gomorrah.
+He takes them to his Hebrew village and tells them about the Bronze Age cities of Sodom and Gomorrah.

 Zed and Oh head off for Sodom when Abraham plans to circumcise them.
 As they arrive, they are captured.
 Cain, now a Sodomite soldier, saves them from being sodomized, calling them his "brothers".
 They remind Cain he sold them as slaves; he apologizes and offers them food, gives Zed and Oh a tour of the city, and gets them jobs as guards.